Water-Run/SimpSave/source/README.md

 ```

 > Regular expression matching is useful to understand the contents stored in a specified `.ini` file
+> If re is null, then all results are automatically matched
 ### Deleting

 SimpSave uses the `delete` function to delete files: